 Q10.
 So what should I do now that I’m awake?

-1) Start off with the Discover Your Purpose (7-parter series) to find your purpose.
+- Start off with my How to Find Your Life Purpose (7-part series) to find your purpose.
 There is a lot of information in it which will help you discover your true life’s purpose, including important factors to consider when defining your purpose, an exercise to find your purpose and how to integrate your purpose into your current life after discovering it.

-2) With your life purpose identified, design your overall life vision that meets all your life’s needs
+- With your life purpose identified, design your overall life vision that meets all your life’s needs.

-3) After your end goal is crafted, check out the Goal Achievement (7-part series) to build up a plan toward achieving your goals.
+- After your end goal is crafted, read my Goal Achievement category on strategies to achieve your goals.

 Q11.
 What paths can we move into after we awaken?
 Are there any paths other than self-help arena?